-What are the threats to islands?
+What are the threats to the islands?

-Climate change poses a serious threat to our collective environment, economy and well-being.
+Climate change poses a serious threat to our collective economic, social, cultural and environmental well being.
 One of the most significant potential effects of climate change is rising sea levels.
 The Hauraki Gulf islands are extremely vulnerable to an increase in sea levels.

 Rising sea levels will have effects on fresh water supplies, agricultural and horticultural activities, and residential development and infrastructure near the coastline.
-Many of the islands' infrastructure and buildings are concentrated on the coast, making them vulnerable to rising sea levels.
+Much of the islands' infrastructure and many of the buildings are concentrated on the coast, making them vulnerable to rising sea levels.